Jón Ögmundsson

-Influence
+Biography

+Jón was born in Breiðabólstaður in the Fljótshlíð area of southern Iceland, the son of a priest.
+He first studied under Ísleifur Gissurarson, Iceland's first bishop, in Skálholt and went on to further studies in Denmark and Norway and a pilgrimage to Rome, traveling back to Iceland from Paris with Sæmundr the Learned upon completion of his studies.

+Around the turn of the 12th century, Norway, Iceland's suzerain, sought to establish a second bishopric for the north of Iceland, and Jón was installed as its first bishop in 1106, following ordination by the Pope in Rome.

+As the Bishop of Hólar, he founded a school at Hólar, the first European-style school in Iceland, and hired two foreign teachers.

+He was married twice, but he had no children.

+Legacy

 A religious purist, Jón made it his mission to uproot all remnants of paganism.
 This included changing the names of the days of the week.
 Thus Óðinsdagr, "day of Odin", became miðvikudagr, "mid-week day" and the days of Týr and Thor became the prosaic "third day" and "fifth day".

 Jón's names for the days are still in use in Iceland today but despite the success of this cosmetic reform it appears that Jón did not manage to uproot the memory of the heathen gods.
 More than a century after his death the Prose Edda and Poetic Edda were written, preserving large amounts of pagan myth and poetry.

+He also laid the foundation for Hólar to become the cultural center of northern Iceland for many centuries.
+His school in Hólar taught singing, then a novel school subject in Iceland, and he is therefore credited with the beginning of music education in Iceland.

 Jón's relics were translated to the cathedral of Hólar on 3 March 1200, which made him a local saint.
-His feast day, 23 April (the date of his death) was decreed a Holy Day of Obligation for all Iceland at the Althing in the summer of 1200.
-These two events are distinguished in the Icelandic annals: Jón was not 'made a saint' by the Althing.
+His feast day, 23 April (the date of his death) was decreed a holy day of obligation for all Iceland at the Althing in the summer of 1200.
+These two events are distinguished in the Icelandic annals: Jón was not "made a saint" by the Althing.

-Jón never received as much veneration as the first Icelandic saint, Thorlak Thorhallsson.
-He was venerated primarily in the diocese of Hólar, and also at his birthplace, Breiðabólstaður in Fljótshlíð; relics were preserved at both these places.
+Jón never received as much veneration as the first Icelandic saint, Thorlak Thorhallsson, and was venerated primarily in the diocese of Hólar and at his birthplace, Breiðabólstaður in Fljótshlíð; relics were preserved at both these places.

 Jóns saga

 A Latin life (vita) about St. Jón was probably written by the monk Gunnlaugr Leifsson of the monastery at Þingeyrar in the early thirteenth century.
 Composed nearly a century after Jón's lifetime, its historical value is dubious.
 It is a classic example of hagiography for a confessor saint, aiming to praise the saintly virtues of its subject rather than record accurate historical information.
-The Latin original has not survived, but it was translated into Icelandic shortly after its composition and revised on subsequent occasions.
+The Latin original has not survived, but it was translated into Icelandic (as Jóns saga, Jóns saga Helga ["Saga of Saint Jón"] etc.) shortly after its composition and revised on subsequent occasions.